camunda/camunda-docs-manual/content/user-guide/security.md

 However, use the native queries with care.
 Please bear in mind of the SQL Injection while using this approach.

+The CSRF Prevention makes use of a cookie.
+By default, some security-related configurations are present for this cookie.
+To ensure full security, please consult the documentation about [Cookie Security]({{< ref "/webapps/shared-options/cookie-security.md" >}}) to learn more about it.

 ## Security Configuration in the external Environment

 Camunda integrates into an environment, most prominently the database and, when using the web applications or the REST API, also a webserver.
 In order to secure your Camunda deployment as a whole, the integration is relevant.